-Description.
-Peppers are tender perennials that are grown as annuals.
-Peppers grow on compact erect bushes 1½ to 2 feet tall.
-The fruit follows a single flower growing in the angle between the leaf and the stem.
 Sweet peppers vary in shape and color and include the slender banana pepper; the short, round cherry pepper; the small bright-red, heart-shaped pimiento; the multi-colored Italian frying pepper; and the blocky green to yellow to orange to red bell pepper.
 Sweet peppers can be eaten raw, cooked, or pickled.
 Not all sweet pepper varieties are mild flavored; some can be spicy and hot.

 Site.
 Grow peppers in full sun in soil that is rich in organic matter, moisture retentive but well draining.
 Peppers prefer a soil pH of 5.5 to 6.8.
 Work aged garden compost into beds prior to planting.
 The optimal soil temperature for peppers is 65°F or warmer.

-Planting time.
-Sweet peppers grow best in air temperatures 65° to 80°F. Peppers are most easily grown from transplants.
+Pepper Planting Time.
+Sweet and hot peppers grow best in air temperatures 65° to 80°F. Peppers are most easily grown from transplants.
 Start seed indoors 7 to 10 weeks before the date you intend to set peppers into the garden.
 Peppers can be seeded in the garden or transplanted out 2 to 3 weeks after the last frost in spring after the soil temperature has risen to at least 65°F. In temperatures greater than 85°F, peppers may drop their blossoms although set fruit will ripen.
 The ideal temperature for sweet peppers is a daytime temperature around 75°F and a nighttime temperature around 62°F.

 Planting and spacing.
-Sow sweet pepper seeds ¼ to ½ inch deep, 18 to 24 inches apart.
+Sow pepper seeds ¼ to ½ inch deep, 18 to 24 inches apart.
 Space rows 24 to 36 inches apart.
 Sow three seeds to each spot and thin to the two most successful seedlings.
 Peppers can be transplanted into the garden when they are 4 to 6 inches tall.

 Companion plants.
 Beets, garlic, onions, parsnips, radishes.

-Care.
+Pepper Care.
 Keep planting beds well weeded to avoid competition.
 Peppers are shallow-rooted, so cultivate around peppers with care.
 Mulch to keep soil temperature and moisture even.